patrickCNMartin/ChIPanalyser/README.md

 Zabet NR, Adryan B (2015) Estimating binding properties of transcription factors from genome-wide binding profiles.
 Nucleic Acids Res., 43, 84–94.

+Patrick C.N.
+Martin and Nicolae Radu Zabe (2020) Dissecting the binding mechanisms of transcription factors to DNA using a statistical thermodynamics framework.
+CSBJ, 18, 3590-3605.